drrnair/dictatemed-mvp/.zenflow/tasks/fix-all-critical-issues-from-ana-b296/plan.md

 - Backward compatible: Existing synchronous API unchanged
 - Per-resource limiters: Each resource type gets its own Ratelimit instance with custom prefix

+**Review feedback addressed:**
+1. Fixed logging spam: Added `redisInitAttempted` flag to log "Redis not configured" only once
+2. Removed unused `config` variable in `checkRateLimitAsync()`
+3. Added 20 unit tests covering all rate limiting functions
+4. Added migration guide documentation in file header comments

+**Note on API endpoints:** Existing API endpoints use synchronous `checkRateLimit()` which works but doesn't use Redis.
+A follow-up migration to `checkRateLimitAsync()` is documented in the rate-limit.ts file header.
+The current implementation is backward compatible.

 **Verification:**
 - `npm run typecheck` passes ✅
-- `npm run test` - All 1032 tests pass ✅
+- `npm run test` - All 1052 tests pass (20 new) ✅
 - Existing rate-limited endpoints continue to work ✅
 - In-memory fallback works in development (no Redis configured) ✅